 Loving arms, offered with St. John Health System Open Arms program, is for children ages 8 to 12 who have suffered a loss of a friend or family member and are having a difficult time coping.
 Campers will participate in the daily activities of the Traditional Camp program with the exception of a second activity time, which will be used to help the youth manage angry feelings, develop positive coping skills, discover personal strengths, decrease depression, and improve their self-esteem.

 Enrollment is open to campers of all religious faiths.
 Campers do not have to be Catholic to attend our camps but they do need to go through local Catholic parishes that have a St. Vincent de Paul (SVdP) Conference.
 Please call the Catholic Church in your area to see if they have a SVdP Conference.
 If not, see if they can recommend a parish close by that has one.
 You may also contact St. Vincent de Paul to find your local SVdP Conference by calling 1-877-788-4623.
 Press #2, #5, and then follow the prompts, which will ask you to leave a message.
 Be sure to ask for assistance in finding a local SVdP Conference so that you can enroll in Camp Ozanam’s summer camp program.

 The following is required for new or returning campers attending any program:

 Camp Stapleton and Camp Ozanam may be the perfect setting for your rental needs.
 We have hosted band camps, family reunions, sports camps, leadership training, retreats, receptions, youth camps, conferences – the list is long.
 We would love to work with you!
 For more information check out our rental website.

 Is it time to unplug the family and spend quality time without all the distractions?
-Then checked out our Gray House that sleeps 7 at Camp Stapleton.
+Then check out our Gray House that sleeps 7 at Camp Stapleton.
 Open year around, this is the perfect week/weekend getaway – no internet, TV, and, best of all, cell phone reception is hit or miss!
 Walk the shores of Lake Huron, bring some board games, have a camp fire, all while truly spending quality time as a family.